 The Lost Child

-The especially sinister thing about thinking and placing The Lost Child in academia (or society, generally) is that the precarious, the Other, will often be rewarded for silence, and “perseverance” will be lionized.
+The especially sinister thing about thinking of and placing The Lost Child in academia (or society, generally) is that the precarious, the Other, will often be rewarded for silence, and “perseverance” will be lionized.
 If you don’t “make it,” you disappear; if you do make it, you are proving the rule of meritocracy in violence against your own people, and without your consent.

 Take a look at grit — which doesn’t exist in a vacuum.
 Bettina L. Love writes:

 But what if your long-term goal is fighting to live, fighting racism?
 Is 400 years long enough?
 You cannot measure this type of grit, nor should you ignore it.
 African-Americans are resilient and gritty because we have to be to survive, but it is misleading, naive, and dangerous to remove our history on both sides of the water from the conversation about grit.

 Charles D. Brown II asks in this phenomenal piece:

 Having grit is important, but should Black physicists be required to have much more grit than others?
 No, we should not.

 On the similar concept of resilience, Bee Quammie writes: